TWWinde/Medical-Images-Synthesis/README.md

 The generated images of our model are shown below:
 ![img.png](https://github.com/TWWinde/Medical-Images-Synthesis/blob/main/assert/combined_gerneated1.png)
 This is the first edition of the model.
 They are not rewarding as the shape of the generated images vary a lot, the shape consistency is not good enough, especially at the boundary.
-So we use Mask Loss to enhance shape consistency.
+So we pre-process the input images to remove artifacts from medical equipment(as shown in input pipeline above) and use Mask Loss to enhance shape consistency.
 The basic idea is very straightforward and shown below.
 ![img.png](https://github.com/TWWinde/Medical-Images-Synthesis/blob/main/assert/maskloss.png)
 After implementation:
 ![img.png](https://github.com/TWWinde/Medical-Images-Synthesis/blob/main/assert/combined_generated2.png)